Code-Institute-Submissions/MAN95-dev-PetPals_NovResub/README.md

-PetPals is an e-commerce site, built using HTML, CSS, JavaScript, Python, and Django.
+[PetPals](https://petpals-milestone-4.herokuapp.com/) is an e-commerce site, built using HTML, CSS, JavaScript, Python, and Django.
 The shop sells a range of pet food and accessories.

 DISCLAIMER: This website is for educational purposes only and uses products and content from existing brands.
 Please see the credits section for full information.

-The live project can be viewed here.

 Test card details:
 * Card Number: 4242 4242 4242 4242